pandora-security/Pandora/README.md

 To use Pandora as your application's security library, you have to register your application.
 A new registered application shall wait until the next release of Pandora which with it comes support for the newly registered application.

-Unfortunately, for this pre-stable version, Pandora will only accepts applications authored by our internal developers and a very limited application authored by external developers.
-If you are interested to use Pandora, please submit your request to [danang.galuh.t@outlook.com](mailto:danang.galuh.t@outlook.com) and we will process your request within a week.
+For this pre-stable version, Pandora will only accepts applications authored by our internal developers and a very limited application authored by external developers.